kyle-west/dragon-router/README.md

 router.use('/page/$:section(main|about|contact)', renderPageSectionCB)
 ```

-By this pinciple, the following are equivilant:
+By this principle, the following are equivalent:

 ```js
 router.use('/page', (context) => {